 When an agent demonstrates quality social media skills, it shows their dedication, marketing abilities, and experience using technology.
 Looking for a social media presence may seem like a minor or secondary factor to consider.
 In reality, it can be a good test when trying to find a quality agent.

-4. Member of National Association of Realtors
+4. Member of the National Association of Realtors

-Being a member of the NAR is not required of all agents, and it is possible to find a quality agent that is not a member.
+Being a member of the NAR is not required of all agents, and it is possible to find a quality agent who is not a member.
 However, NAR standards hold the agents accountable for their work.
 So, when an agent is a member, it speaks to his/her commitment and quality as a real estate agent.

 After you have researched the factors explained above, it is time to talk to the agents that you felt have met your expectations.
 When speaking to an agent you are considering hiring, be direct and ask him/her specific questions.
 At the end of the day, you are interviewing him/her for the vital job of assisting you in your real estate experience.